4655.0 - Australian Environmental-Economic Accounts, 2016 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-Dr Michael Vardon, Director of the ABS Centre for Environment Statistics said "Australia has extremely valuable natural capital, made up of land, mineral, energy and timber resources.
-We are not able to value everything in the environment at this stage, but what we can value is still very large".
+"Although we are not able to value everything in the environment at this stage, what we can value is still very large," said Mr Lound.

-"We also saw a growth of 22 per cent in the energy used in the Australian economy during this period, but this was at a slower rate than the economy and so energy intensity has fallen which is a positive sign," said Dr Vardon.
+"We also saw a growth of 31 per cent in the energy used in the Australian economy during this period, but as this was at a slower rate than the economy, energy intensity has fallen which is a positive sign," said Mr Lound.